Skip to main content

 View instance list

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

 IDUnique ID of the instance